gruberchris/html5-ts-jest-webpack-boilerplate/README.md

 # html5-ts-jest-webpack-boilerplate

- Boilerplate for a TypeScript, Webpack, Jest web page project
+Boilerplate for a TypeScript, Webpack, and Jest web page project.